charmbracelet/bubbletea/tutorials/basics/README.md

 =================

 Bubble Tea is based on the functional design paradigms of [The Elm Architecture][elm] which happens work nicely with Go.
+It's a delightful way to build applications.

 By the way, the non-annotated source code for this program is available [on GitHub](https://github.com/charmbracelet/bubbletea/tree/master/tutorials/basics).